scotws/tinkasm/docs/MANUAL.md

 **-v --verbose**    - Print more info about each assembly step

-**-d --dump**       - Dump state of inbetween steps, produces lots of output
+**-d --dump**       - Dump state of in between steps, produces lots of output

 **-x --hexdump**    - Create a human-readable hexdump file `tasm.hex`

+Note that only an input file is required, and there will always be an output file written.
+Note also that TinkAsm will happily overwrite the previous files without a warning.

 ## The source file